-Getting Started with .NET MAUI Blazor Hybrid and Blazor Web App
+Getting Started with .NET MAUI Blazor Hybrid and Web App

-This section explains how to create and run the first .NET Multi-platform Blazor App UI (.NET MAUI with Blazor Web App) app with Syncfusion® Blazor components.
+This section explains how to create and run a .NET Multi-platform Blazor App UI (.NET MAUI with Blazor Web App) using Syncfusion® Blazor components.

 What is .NET MAUI Blazor Hybrid and Web App?

 .NET MAUI Blazor Web App is a hybrid application that leverages a Razor Class Library (RCL) to define reusable Blazor components.
-These components are shared between a Blazor WebAssembly or Server app and a .NET MAUI Blazor app.
-This setup allows developers to create a unified web-based UI and reuse it across mobile, desktop, and browser platforms.
+These components are shared between a Blazor WebAssembly or Server App and a .NET MAUI Blazor App.
+This approach enables a unified web-based UI that can be reused across mobile, desktop, and browser platforms.

-By sharing UI components between native and web apps, this approach ensures consistent user experiences, promotes maximum code reuse, and simplifies maintenance for applications that target multiple environments.
+By sharing UI components between native and web apps, this pattern ensures consistent user experiences, maximizes code reuse, and simplifies maintenance for applications targeting multiple environments.

-Visual Studio provides .NET MAUI Blazor Hybrid and Web App template to create .NET MAUI Blazor Hybrid app with a Blazor Web App.
+Visual Studio provides the .NET MAUI Blazor Hybrid and Web App template to create a .NET MAUI Blazor Hybrid app with a Blazor Web App.

 Prerequisites